jplsek/puush-qt/README.md

 Other distros can use see the [releases page](https://github.com/jplsek/puush-qt/releases) for an AppImage (recommended), a Tarball, and a Self Extracting shell script.

+There may also be some useful builds on [Appveyor](https://ci.appveyor.com/project/jplsek/puush-qt).

 ## Dependencies
 Arch: `scrot qt5-{base,declarative,quickcontrols,quickcontrols2}`
 Ubuntu: `scrot qt5-default qml-module-qtquick-{controls,controls2,templates2,dialogs}`